jkoutavas/Savitar2/README.md

 Welcome to the Savitar 2.0 git repository

-Last updated: Decemember 1st, 2019
+Last updated: December 8th, 2019

 ## How do I get set up? ##